inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 NEED
 1. Teraform Client
 2. GCP Account
-3. Google SDK so that you can interact with the machines from your command line
+3. Google SDK - so that you can interact with the machines from your command line

-#### SET UP A SERVICE ACCOUNT
+## GCP SERVICE ACCOUNTS
 After you have created a GCP account and project, you'll need to set up a service account for Terraform.

 Service account: